 Instagram Influencer Marketing: How to Do it Right

-You’ve been marketing your brand on Instagram for a while now, and you’re confident that you have the basics covered.
+You’ve been marketing your brand on Instagram for a while now, and you’re confident that you have the basics covered, but have you mastered Instagram influencer marketing as best as possible?

 You’ve mapped out a cohesive Instagram marketing strategy to ensure that your efforts are actually moving the needle for your brand.
 You’ve done research on the best hashtags to use for your business.
 You’ve even switched over to a business account.